Skip to content

 • Contract renewals.
 A small thank-you sent the week after a renewal closes.

 • Post-pitch follow-up.
-For clients you didn't win, a kit a week later softens the loss and keeps the door open.
+For clients you did not win, a kit a week later softens the loss and keeps the door open.

 • Milestone celebrations.
-When a client gets promoted, hits a personal milestone, or has a baby.
+When a client gets promoted or hits a personal milestone.
 The kit fits adult life events without being too personal.

 • Account-saving moments.
 When something went wrong on your end, a kit and a hand-written note close the loop better than an email apology.